the-pawn-2017/r5t/readme.md

 # r5t

-> It is a new implementation based on `go-openapi`。
+> It is a tool for generating Swagger documents for Go projects; this tool is based on go-openapi.
+It can be embedded in your web project.

 install: `go get -u github.com/the-pawn-2017/r5t`